 “What’s really awesome about Facebook is you can target to a very specific audience, which means the money that you’re spending is going much farther than if you’re blanketing the entire neighborhood with flyers,” she says.

-Hoff will cover the latest Facebook strategies and best practices in her Thursday, March 22 IHRSA 2018 session, “Maximizing Facebook for Your Facility.”
+Hoff covered the latest Facebook strategies and best practices in her IHRSA 2018 session, “Maximizing Facebook for Your Facility.”

 Creating a Facebook Strategy

 If your club doesn’t have a Facebook strategy in place, you should start by giving your page some TLC.
 It’s critical that your profile is complete, so review your business page to make sure you have a profile photo, cover photo, and thorough information, from your website to your club’s hours.